shiyaol/capstone_shiyao/README.md

 from PeyeTracking.data_preprocess import pre_process
 from PeyeTracking.fixation_classification import fixation_detection, visualize_fixation, get_speed
 ```
-## Launch the Dashboard
+## Launch the dashboard
 ### Requirements for raw gaze data and screen recording video:
 * This version only supports raw gaze data from Tobii eye tracker, here is an [example](https://github.com/shiyaol/capstone_shiyao/blob/main/example_data)
-* For the screen recording videoe, please transfer the framerate to **25** first, you can use the package [FFmpeg](https://www.ffmpeg.org/), below is an example converting movie_13.mp4 to 13_movie.mp4 with a frame rate of 25:
+* For the screen recording videoe, please transfer the frame rate to **25** first, you can use the package [FFmpeg](https://www.ffmpeg.org/), below is an example converting movie_13.mp4 to 13_movie.mp4 with a frame rate of 25:

 ```
 $pip install ffmpeg